dannyjameswilliams/song-matcher/README.md

 ### Setting up API Keys (mandatory)

 This app relies on access to API keys for both [Weaviate](https://weaviate.io/developers/wcs/quickstart#sandbox-clusters), [Spotify](https://developer.spotify.com/documentation/web-api) and [OpenAI account and API key](https://platform.openai.com/docs/overview).
-You need to save these keys in a `keys.py` file so that the python code can find it.
+You need to save these keys in a `keys.py` file in the _root_ directory so that the python code can find it.
 The variables should be named as follows

 ```python
 weaviate_key   = ... # Obtained from Weavaite cloud dashboard